Thanks for visiting this “About Me” page, perhaps the most egotistical section of any personal website!

-If you’re in the Derby, Ilkeston or Nottingham area of the East Midlands, UK, I’m interested in organising a monthly Nottingham WordPress meetup.
+By the way, if you’re in the Derby, Ilkeston or Nottingham area of the East Midlands, UK, I’m involved in the organising of a free monthly Nottingham WordPress meetup.

 Stuff I Like on TV, in Film

-Sci-fi, drama and comedy I like in no particular order: Big Bang Theory, Stargate SG-1, The Sopranos, Breaking Bad, Better Call Saul, The Wire, Deadwood, Game of Thrones, Nathan Barley, The Office, Extras, Fraiser, Charlie Brooker’s Weekly Wipe, Family Guy, The Simpsons, Futurama, Peaky Blinders and lots more I cannot think of right now.
+Sci-fi, drama and comedy: Big Bang Theory, Stargate SG-1, The Sopranos, Breaking Bad, Better Call Saul, The Wire, Deadwood, Game of Thrones, Nathan Barley, The Office, Extras, Fraiser, Charlie Brooker’s Weekly Wipe, Family Guy, The Simpsons, Futurama, Peaky Blinders and lots more I cannot think of right now.